 However, to get into the Personal Capital “exclusive” club, where you’d have access to a dedicated financial advisor, portfolio analysis, and management, you need a net worth of at least US$100,000 or more.

-Personal Capital is not available in Canada, at least as of June 2021.
+Personal Capital is not available in Canada.
 And even though Wealthica offers some pretty neat net worth-tracking and wealth-tracking features and tools, I am sure more Canadians would love to have both options at their disposal.

 However, instead of waiting for Personal Capital to cross the border and start offering connectivity to Canadian financial institutions, you might consider trying Wealthica.

 It’s free, it’s safe, and it’s quite easy to use.
 Most importantly, it helps you glean a holistic picture of your finances, thus empowering you to take better care of your finance.